 |Mid December 2019||Successful Studentships advertised on Diamond website|

 Diamond studentships attract an enhanced stipend, in recognition of the rural location of the facility, and also to encourage high quality candidates to apply to the programme.

-We particularly welcome joint applications to Diamond and ISIS and expect to fund up to 4 joint Diamond/ISIS Studentships for those joint applications which meet the application criteria.
+We particularly welcome join applications to Diamond and ISIS and expect to fund up to four joint Diamond/ISIS Studentships for those joint applications which meet the application criteria.

-Multi-party proposal - For Studentships between Diamond (with 25% contribution) and mulitiple Research Organisations.
+Multi-party proposal: For Studentships between Diamond (typically with 25% contribution) and multiple Research Organisations.

 Diamond will part-fund the Student stipend, which is enhanced to attract the best students to apply.
 The rates of Diamond’s contribution and the resulting stipend are shown in the table below.

 Collaborating Research Organisation(s) must match or exceed Diamond’s contribution to the Student stipend to ensure that the student receives an enhanced stipend.